withastro/docs/src/pages/en/core-concepts/framework-components.md

 </html>
 ```

-By default, your framework components will render as static HTML.
+By default, your framework components will only render on the server, as static HTML.
 This is useful for templating components that are not interactive and avoids sending any unnecessary JavaScript to the client.

 ## Hydrating Interactive Components